YvesLangstonMays/MAPD/ReadMe.md

 - D - E reject
 - D - F reject

-Membership to C and D may represent a more broad and less specific role compared to the other memberhsip groups?

 ### Verification Against Known Proteins

 Using biological DataBase network, IPI values of low and high entropy peptides were converted to Uniprot values.